NimbleUser/apex-style-guide/index.md

 ### 7.2 The summary fragment

-Each Javadoc block begins with a brief **summary fragment**.
+Each ApexDoc block begins with a brief **summary fragment**.
 This fragment is very important: it is the only part of the text that appears in certain contexts such as class and method indexes.

 This is a fragment: a noun phrase or verb phrase, not a complete sentence.
 It does **not** begin with "A {@code Foo} is a...", or "This method returns...", nor does it form a complete imperative sentence like "Save the record.".
 However, the fragment is capitalized and punctuated as if it were a complete sentence.

-**Tip:** A common mistake is to write simple Javadoc in the form `@return the customer ID`.
+**Tip:** A common mistake is to write simple ApexDoc in the form `@return the customer ID`.
 This is incorrect, and should be changed to `Returns the customer ID.`

 ### 7.3 Where ApexDoc is used